 Note: This article is based on a panel presentation given by David Stroh at the 2020 International Leadership Association annual conference.
-It has been updated with new material presented at the November 2024 Next Practices Institute sponsored by Mobius Executive Leadership.
+It has been updated with new material presented at the November 2024 Next Practices Institute sponsored by Mobius Executive Leadership, and by Ezra Klein's and Derek Thompson's insights on the unintended consequences of government regulation in their 2025 book Abundance.
 The dynamics of wealth inequality are described in greater depth in David's article in The Foundation Review, "Overcoming the Systemic Challenges of Wealth Inequality in the U.S." Readers are also encouraged to read his blog post "How Wealth Inequality Compounds Racism" for further perspective.